eashl003/KineticLearn/README.md

-# Interactive Technical Interview Prep
+# KineticLearn

 A fully client-side React app for practicing technical interview questions using hand gestures, speech recognition, and an in-browser AI coach.
-No backend, no database — everything runs locally in your browser.
+No backend, no database.
+Everything runs locally in your browser.

 **Live demo:** [https://eashl003.github.io/KineticLearn/](https://eashl003.github.io/KineticLearn/)